aCursedComrade/acursedcomrade.github.io/source/about/index.md

 > *The Man Who Loves Tea*

-I'm an undergraduate, a wannabe red team operator, a programming hobbyist and a gamer from Sri Lanka.
-Currently working on studies, finding ways to wriggle into bug hunting **cyber bugs* ;) and maybe try making another C2 (Command & Control) framework because why not.
+Hey there!
+I'm an infosec student trying to specialize in red team security and system administration.
+I work on my own projects as a programming hobbyist and write blog posts on things that I find interesting.

 # Contact and Links